10m+

 These are the main guarantor mortgage types offered by lenders at the moment:

-• Property as security – these mortgages use the guarantor’s property as the security.
-If there is a shortfall after repossessing and selling your property, the guarantor could lose their property.
+These mortgages use the guarantor’s property as security.
+If there is a shortfall after repossessing and selling your property, the guarantor could lose their home.

-All guarantor mortgages carry risk, so it is important to seek impartial advice from a mortgage broker first.
+All guarantor mortgages carry risk, so it is important to seek expert advice from a mortgage broker first.

 What are the risks of guarantor mortgages?

-The main risk with a guarantor mortgage is if you miss your repayments, the lender could recoup the money from the guarantor’s savings or home.
+The main risk with a guarantor mortgage is if you miss your repayments, the lender can recoup the money from the guarantor’s savings or from selling their home.

 It is wise to seek legal advice before agreeing to be a guarantor, and some lenders will request it to make sure the guarantor is aware of the risks.